 BE PASSIONATE AND COMPASSIONATE

 Learn to distinguish between the two.
-They are like fire and water—perfect compliments, but if mixed indiscriminately, they amount only to steam (hot air).
+They are like fire and water—perfect compliments, but if mixed indiscriminately, they amount mainly to steam (hot air).
 A man who drowns his passion with excessive compassion is usually ineffectual (too much of a nice guy).
 Likewise, a man who exercises passion but is weak in compassion becomes too self-centered and arrogant and sooner or later suffers accordingly when his pride gets busted by life.
 Mastering the balance between passion and compassion is the secret alchemy of true masculinity.

 LEARN, STUDY, TRAIN